-Section 1: Why Writing a Compelling Blog Post is Easier Than You Think
+Section 1: Writing a Compelling Blog Post is Easier Than You Think

-Section 2: 10 Steps for a Clear & Compelling Blog Post
+Section 2: 10 Steps for Creating Clear & Compelling Blog Posts

 – Step 3: Distributing Headers & Body Text

-– Step 4: Determining the Length & Size
+– Step 4: Determining Blog Length & Size

 – Step 9: Creating Clear & Compelling Call-To-Actions